ximo99/SIM-practice1-ex1/README.md

-﻿# SIM Practice 1 (exercice 1: numerical integration methods in simulation).
+﻿# SIM Practice 1 (exercice 1: inclined plane with numerical integration methods in simulation).
 Simulation subject within the Multimedia Engineering degree from the ETSE - Universitat de València.
 March 2022.
 Practice 1, exercise 1.
 Grade 8.5.

 An inclined plane had to be simulated with a mass, also inclined, subject to the force of two springs, using numerical integration methods.